kabhamo/Pendo-Movie-App/README.md

 Important:
-    -There is a zip file named build.zip
-    -It is very Important to unzipped it in the folder app.
+    -There is a zip file named build.zip, it is very Important to unzipped it in the folder app.
+## Technologies and Components Used
+- Navigation Search
+- Async Task
+- Glide
+- TMDB API

 Output -
 ![](App_Images/HomeScreen.png)